|

 Kane will likely haunt the dreams of John Terry and Gary Cahill for the foreseeable future after scoring twice and tormenting the visitors with his strength, technical quality and clinical finishing.

-But what on earth happened to Chelsea?
-Ahead of their trip across London, they had only conceded three times in their previous eight games, but everything fell apart here.
 "I’m more shocked with other things than conceding five goals.
 That can happen but you can have a bad game, it can happen," Mourinho said in his post-match press conference.

-"What I am shocked about is that is that in three days we had two incredible decisions that punished us in a very hard way.
 "The one in the first half, which is clear, is the one that is difficult to accept.
 Managers and players win and lose.
 Mr Dowd didn’t lose."

 Mourinho is scraping the barrel if he thinks referee Phil Dowd is to blame, especially given the incident in question was nothing like the clear kick on Cesc Fabregas in Sunday's 1-1 draw with Southampton.